Kyle-Law/web_scraper/README.md

 > Ruby Capstone Project of Microverse, which students have to complete a real-world-like project within 72 hours.

-It's a 3-in-1 Web Scraper, which allows user to parse all courses from udacity.com and jobs from indeed.com and remote.io.
+It's a 3-in-1 Web Scraper, which allows users to parse all courses from udacity.com and jobs from indeed.com and remote.io.

 ![image](https://user-images.githubusercontent.com/55923773/76449588-4f86bb80-6407-11ea-8016-6c00f0d53c24.png)